uhkrowi/uhkrowi.github.io/data/introduction.md

-My name's Nurul, I'm a fan of Go and love coding with it, I used PHP and C# in the past but for now I'm focusing on Go and JavaScript.
+Hi, I'm Nurul,
-I'm currently working as a freelance web developer, you can check some of my works [here](/#/showcase).
+I'm currently working as a freelance web developer.
+This site is where I show my works and share some of my experiences and learnings.

+To check my works, go [here](/#/showcase).
+To read my blog posts, go [here](/#/blog).
 Cheers! 🍻